 9 Memes That Broke the Internet (and Still Live Rent-Free)

-They weren’t just funny memes, they became a language.
+They weren’t just funny memes; they became a language.

 From crying cats to distracted boyfriends, these viral images didn’t just make us laugh; they captured our moods, our anxieties, and the weird beauty of internet culture.
-Here are the memes that refused to fade away.
+In many ways, meme culture has evolved into a reflection of society itself, turning collective emotions, global events, and generational humor into a living digital archive.

 The “Doge” Meme